abarberia/GateDetector/README.md

 the analysis of the data.
 The algorithm uses a YOLO CNN developed in: http://pjreddie.com/darknet/.

-To run the programit the user first has to upload a folder with the images and the corresponding csv of ground truth gates to the main folder.
+To run the program, the user first has to upload a folder with the images and the corresponding csv of ground truth gates to the main folder.
 The name of this folder should be 'WashingtonOBRace' or can be otherwise changed by changing the variable named 'folder_imgs' in the file 'SetupData.py' to the direction of the corresponding folder.
-Extracting the folder provided by the lecturers is
+Extracting the folder provided by the lecturers of the course is enough.

 4 Steps are necessary to perform the whole analysis of the data.
 Step 1 deals with setting up the data in the correct format.
-Step 2 (optional) train the NN weights.
-Step 3 run the algorithm on the data setup.
+Step 2 (optional) trains the NN weights.
+Step 3 runs the algorithm on the data setup.
 Step 4 analyse the results.

 1. Run the command with your preferred values on the UI.
 Default will be the